September is Blood Cancer Awareness Month

 Lymphomas are divided into Hodgkin’s Lymphoma and Non-Hodgkin’s Lymphomas.
 These are cancers of lymph tissue and often present with persistent enlarged lymph nodes.
 Lymphomas are among some of the most treatable cancers and Hodgkin’s Lymphoma in particular is considered one of the most curable of all cancers.

 Hodgkin lymphoma is usually marked by the presence of a type of cell called the Reed-Sternberg cell in the lymph nodes.
-Hodgkin lymphoma may also occur in patients who have acquired immunodeficiency syndrome (AIDS)
+Hodgkin lymphoma may also occur in patients who have acquired immunodeficiency syndrome (AIDS).

 Non-Hodgkin lymphoma includes a large, diverse group of cancers of immune system cells.
 Scientists typically categorize them as either slow-growing or aggressive.
 The most common types of NHL in adults are diffuse large B-cell lymphoma and follicular lymphoma.
 An estimated 80,470 people in the United States will be diagnosed with non-Hodgkin lymphoma in 2022, according to the National Cancer Institute.